Bordeaux Wine Tasting Tips: Where to Sip, Stay, and Explore

 And it hasn’t really been updated since 1855.
 Many of the vineyards owned by the classified chateaux have since been sold, changed hands, or expanded.

 I liked that it was a small group so we got a more personalized experience.
-It was also longer than other half-day Bordeaux wine tours and included some food pairings (Old World wines are always better with food).
+It was also longer than other half-day Bordeaux wine tours and included some food pairings.

 We met our tour guide in Bordeaux’s city center, near the tourism office.
-It was a short walk from our VRBO rental.
-We easily found the group and, after quick introductions, we were on our way to the first winery.
+It was easy to find the group and, after quick intros, we were on our way to the first winery.

 Chateau Malescasse